SynfiniDLT/daml-nft/README.md

 ![plot](./diagrams/NftTransfer.png)

-The `Transfer` choice  archives the existing `Nft` before exercising the `Acquire` choice on Bob's `NftAcquisitionRule`, resulting in the creation of the new `Nft` in Bob's wallet.
+The `Transfer` choice  archives the existing `Nft` before exercising the `Acquire` choice on Bob's `NftAcquisitionRule`, resulting in the creation of the `Nft` in Bob's wallet.